-This classic homemade Buttery Caramel Corn recipe is quick and easy and made with NO corn syrup.
-It is a delicious summer time or holiday treat everyone will go crazy over!
+This classic Easy Homemade Buttery Caramel Corn recipe is quick and made without any corn syrup.
+It is a delicious summertime or holiday dessert everyone will go crazy over!

 When I was younger, my mother would always make homemade popcorn on the stove.
-She would pull out the Orville Redenbacher and within 5 minutes, we had yummy buttery, salty popcorn ready to go for our movie!
+She'd pull out the Orville Redenbacher and within 5 minutes, we had yummy buttery, salty popcorn ready to go for our movie!

 Making your own popcorn is SO easy and also saves you A LOT of money.
 Plus, for this recipe, you don't want to use store-bought popcorn.
 You want plain, unsalted sugar-free popcorn so you have a fresh canvas to work with.

-To make your own homemade popcorn, all you need to do is add some oil and kernels to a pot set over medium-high heat.
+To make your own homemade popcorn, you'll need some oil and un-popped kernels to a pot set over medium-high heat.
 Cover with a lid or poke holes in some aluminum foil for a make-shift lid.